intuitem/ciso-assistant-community/documentation/architecture/data-model.md

 - Add a foreign key "contract" to point to a contract

 The foreign key contract shall be non-null only if the category is set to  "contract".
 The UX shall reflect this constraint.

-Note: this change in applied control is not retained for MVP.

 Note: in the future, we will use the same approach for policies.